 BY: Archbishop Sir Dr. Godfrey Gregg

-To do any less would be profane and nothing short of the antics of Nadab & Abihu at the altar before they were struck dead offering strange fire.
+To do any less would be profane and nothing short of the antics of Nadab and Abihu at the altar before they were struck dead offering strange fire.
 Just like in today’s world the believers live anyhow offering sacrifices to different gods and to the devil all in the name of culture; then call for a prayer breakfast.
-I am persuaded that many of God’s people today (or those claiming to be God’s people), have forgotten or neglected to bring the “first class” offering to the altar.
+I am persuaded that many of God’s people today (or those claiming to be God’s people) have forgotten or neglected to bring the “first-class” offering to the altar.
 It is seen in the attitudes of brethren everywhere.
 The lax clothing some are wearing to the assembly in some cases is offensive for the fact that these same individuals would not think of wearing the same outfit to a funeral or wedding.
-Yes, my brothers and sisters since we are a royal priest unto God, our mood and dress must reflect the word of God.
+Yes, my fellow Clergy, brothers and sisters since we are royal priests unto God, our mood and dress must reflect the word of God.
 Simple some people just represent themselves.
 Where is the pride in our lives to serve God?
-Many people that are placed in position or authority in church are failing miserable and should conform to the statutes of the word.
+Many people that are placed in the position of authority in the church are failing miserable and should conform to the statutes of the word.
 Even our conscience should dictate for us.
 It is seen in the way husbands and wives mistreat each other.
 It is seen in the way that brethren lash out at one another, indict one another, and predicate such scathing rebuke upon weak hearsay evidence and partial knowledge of all the facts.
-We continue to judge others by assumption of the things we hear rather seeking the facts.
+We continue to judge others by the assumption of the things we hear rather than seeking the facts.
 Holy living does not demand weakness or compromise.
-It demands the proper attitude and demeanor of life.
+It demands the proper attitude and demeanour of life.

-The Bishop, Queen Abbess, Cardinal, Archbishop, Patriarch, Deaconess, Deacon, Reverend, Mother, Teacher Abbess or Admiral has to function in the body of Christ and in the Mystical Order; with authority of the Holy Spirit and within the confines of the rules of thed cchurch.
+The Bishop, Queen Abbess, Cardinal, Archbishop, Patriarch, Deaconess, Deacon, Reverend, Mother, Teacher Abbess or Admiral has to function in the body of Christ and in the Mystical Order; with the authority of the Holy Spirit and within the confines of the rules of the church.
 Each one that holds an office must function within the scope of that office for the furtherance of the church and ministry, and so advance the Kingdom of God.
-Likewise all brothers and sisters have to find there place and as judge Karen said in her book “Stay in your Lane”.
+Likewise, all brothers and sisters have to find their place and as judge Karen said in her book “Stay in your Lane”.
 Within the church and more so the Baptist faith we learn to recognize the importance of spiritual gifts and if not carefully used can cause a lot of problems.
 Gifts and offices go hand in hand and we have to be very mindful not to use the office to influence wrongly.

-To all my beloved here and abroad we have a duty to fulfill, and that is to renew our lives before God.
-Remember our own lives are a mirror to the world.
+To all my beloved here and abroad we have a duty to fulfil, and that is to renew our lives before God.
+Remember our own lives are a mirror of the world.
 I love you and God bless you richly.